 Adding to the gloom at B.P., the new chief executive, David A. G. Simon, said the prospects for a quick recovery were poor.
-"External trading conditions are expected to remain difficult, particularly for the downstream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," he said in a statement.
+"External trad-ing conditions are expected to remain difficult, particularly for the down-stream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," he said in a statement.
 Downstream oil is an industry term for refining and marketing operations, as distinct from oil production.

-Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules take effect and gasoline must be reformulated to reduce pollution.
-"In Europe, recovery will detend upon seasonal heating oil detend," Mr. Simon said.
+Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules take effect and gasoline must be re-formulated to reduce pollution.
+"In Europe, recovery will dezend upon seasonal heating oil de " nd," Mr.

-The crude oil marke, he predicted, would remain balanced unless Iraqi oil was allowed to re-enter the market.
-The compary said it was well positioned to the advantage of any increase in oil prices, but the company's oil production in the United States is declining.
+The crude oil market, he predicted, would remain balanced unless Iraqi oil was allowed to re-enter the market.
+The compary said it was well positioned to to e advantage of any increase in oil prices, but the company's oil production in the United States is declining.
 B.P. is the largest producer in Alaska.